 I have heard great things about polarized sunglasses for your overall eye health.
 That said, I lose my sunglasses ALL THE TIME, so I don't spend a lot of money on them.
 I just add 80% tint (above section) for only $5.00

 These are transitions lenses that go from light to dark in sunlight.
 All of their options are pretty much the same, but you can pay twice as much for the transitions BRAND transition lenses.
-I bought a pair of the cheaper photochromic lenses recently, and they work just as well as the name brand Transitions.
+I bought a pair of the cheaper photochromic lenses recently, and they work just as well as the name brand Transitions and only $30!

 5. After Arrival, take into Optical Store for adjustments